 - Flashing lights

 - Sudden loss of any part of the field of vision

 The use of glasses or contact lenses does not affect the normal progression of myopia -- they simply focus the light so the nearsighted person can see distant objects clearly.
+However, it is important to not prescribe glasses or contact lenses that are too strong.
 Hard contact lenses will sometimes hide the progression of nearsightedness, but vision will still get worse "under" the contact lens.

 Chia A, Chua WH, Wen L Fong A, et al. Atropine for the treatment of childhood myopia: changes after stopping atropine 0.01%, 0.1% and 0.5%.
 Am J Ophthalmol.
 2014;157(2):451-457.
 PMID: 24315293 www.ncbi.nlm.nih.gov/pubmed/24315293.

 Garg S, McColgin AZ, Steinert RF.
 LASIK.
 In: Tasman W, Jaeger EA, eds.
 Duane's Ophthalmology 2013 ed.
 Philadelphia, PA: Lippincott Williams & Wilkins; 2013:vol 6, chap 49.